imcleiber/Software-Project-Python/README.md

 To run the Fitness App:
 You'll need to save all .py documents in the same folder Then, just run the main.py

+The Project Pattern is on the Personalized Recommendations function